-As long as the FM receiver is connected to the instrument, two FM programs (FM + microphone and FM only) will automatically be added after the standard programs, which have been programmed into the instrument by the Hearing Care Professional.
-In addition, the progam button may be automatically disabled when an FM receiver is attached, which may be useful for young children to prevent accidental program change.
+As long as the FM receiver is connected to the instrument two FM programs (FM + microphone and FM only) will automatically be added after the standard programs, which have been programmed into the instrument by the Hearing Care Professional.

 For detailed instructions on handling and use of the FM receiver, please refer to the relevant instructions for use of the FM product.